shaniber/pathfinder_characters/Lighthouse Kid.md

 -----
 	Special
 	-------
-		Elemental Ray (Sp)  - 8 per day
+		Elemental Ray (Spell)  - 8 per day
 			Saves: None
 			DC:
 			Casting: 1 standard action
 			Duration: immediate
 			Range: Close (30 ft.)
+			Effect:
-			Effect: You can unleash an elemental ray as a standard action, targeting any foe within 30 feet as a ranged touch attack.
+				You can unleash an elemental ray as a standard action, targeting any foe within 30 feet as a ranged touch attack.
 This ray deals 1d6+4 points of fire damage You can use this ability 8 times per day.

-		Elemental Blast (Sp) - 1 per day
+		Elemental Blast (Supernatural) - 1 per day
 			Saves: Reflex half
-			DC: 20
+			DC: 21
+			Duration: immediate
+			Range: Close (20 ft.)
+			Effect:
 				You can unleash a blast of elemental power 1/day.
 This burst deals 9d6 points of fire damage.
 Those caught in the area receive a Reflex save for half damage (DC 20).
 Creatures that fail their save gain Vulnerability to Fire for 1 round.
 This power has a range of 60 feet.

 	Innate Spells
 	-------------